Horses & Life

 Find your own dream in or out of the saddle.
 Here are more than a few places, people and groups listed to help you connect to a horse or place that may take you places, help learn more.

 Green Mountain Horse Association has posted listings of events by category online from pleasure rides to shows and eventing but also driving, dressage, and conditioning for endurance rides.
 The GMHA 65-acre facility in South Woodstock, Vermont, is home to this 501(c)(3) non-profit organization, founded in 1926.
 GMHA is also committed to education, offering a variety of clinics and camps for adults and young riders.

 Bridle Path Conservancy is a non-profit group dedicated to the preservation, enhancement and acquisition of multi-purpose, passive-use, recreational trails in Connecticut.
 For more information, contactus@BPConservancy.org.

 The New England Horsemen’s Council is the six New England states joined together in a cooperative interest to encourage and promote all equestrian activities.
 For information call (603) 887-6342 or visit nehc.info.

-CT Draft Horse Rescue Facebook page linked here for details plus contact information about the ongoing efforts to raise funds for a new, permanent home with more space for this non-profit organization.
+CT Draft Horse Rescue Facebook page linked here for details plus contact information about the ongoing efforts for this non-profit organization.